kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ## 2 Proposal

-`Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs` aims to test the performance of MDIL-SS models following recognized standards, to make the development more efficient and productive.
+`Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs` taking MDIL-SS algorithm as an example, aims to test the performance of class incremental learning models following benchmarking standards, to make the development more efficient and productive.

 The scope of the system includes